Aleszp/SpecialtyHamWithQuora/README.md

+Fork of CalebJohn's Specialty Ham goggle, with Quora added to list.

+Original Readme:

 # goggles

 Currently these goggles have been created by manually patching together some useful goggles/tweaks.
 Going forward a build script will be used.